Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

 down five lines, it will retrieve 5 lines worth of data in an JSON array, similar to pagination.

-(I got this idea from @spudowiar who mentioned Xi's editor method of transferring data frontend <--> backend, and how it was inefficient. @spudowiar has the right idea here.)
+(I got this idea from @saleemrashid who mentioned Xi's editor method of transferring data frontend <--> backend, and how it was inefficient. @saleemrashid has the right idea here.)

 ### Frontend

 #### Frontend boot-up

-The frontend will bootstrap itself on launch (this should be quick!!)
-, and if there's no server available, launch, wait for a `READY` signal, and then start the frontend.

-Xt-core should have API's to deal with everyday tasks.
+Xt Core should have API's to deal with everyday tasks.

 ## Addons